ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 They enable the definition of classes, functions, and types that can operate on a variety of types while preserving type information.
 With generics, you can avoid writing duplicate code for similar operations on different types and catch type errors early during development.

+TODO: Probably divide this into "Generics" here and "Advanced Generics" at the end of the book.

 ## Defining Custom Generics with TypeVar and Generic

 Python supports *parameterized types* via the `typing` module.